-Alzheimer's disease is the most common cause of dementia, but there are many rarer diseases and syndromes that can lead to dementia, dementia-like symptoms or mild cognitive impairment.
-Rarer forms of dementia account for around only 5 per cent of all dementia cases in the UK.
-This factsheet outlines some of these rarer causes and gives some ideas about where to go for more specialist advice and information.
+Alzheimer's disease is the most common cause of dementia, but there are many rarer diseases and conditions that can lead to dementia, dementia-like symptoms or mild cognitive impairment.
+Rarer forms of dementia account for only around 5 per cent of all dementia cases in the UK.
+This factsheet outlines some of these rarer causes and gives some suggestions for where to go for more specialist advice and information.

 This factsheet covers the following rarer causes of dementia: